Engee documentation

 Dependencies

-To use this parameter, set the Parameterization parameter to `Assume rectangular parallel fins'.
+To use this parameter, set the Parameterization parameters to `Assume rectangular parallel fins'.

 Fluid thermal conductivity - fluid thermal conductivity